 Step 7: Once the Store app is launched, type Mail in the search box and then click Mail and Calendar to open its page.

-Step 8: Click Install button to install the Mail app.
+Step 8: Click the Install button to install the Mail app.
 That’s it!

 Once the app is installed, add your email account(s) to the app.
 It should work without any issues.